Oscillating scalar potential and its implications for cosmic neutrino background searches: Domain walls

-In our scenario, when the singlet \(\phi\) acquires a nonzero VEV \(\bigl(\mu_{\text{eff}}^2 = \mu_0^2 + g \Phi^2 < 0\bigr)\), the surface energy density is bounded above by
+In our scenario, when the singlet \(\phi\) acquires a nonzero VEV \(\bigl(\mu_{\text{eff}}^2(t) = \mu_0^2 + \kappa \Phi^2(t) < 0\bigr)\), the surface energy density is bounded above by

-at all times in cosmic history, as implied by the first inequality in Eq.~\eqref{UppBound} of the main text.
-Furthermore, if all conditions for the potential oscillation at present time are satisfied, the maximum possible value of \(\sigma_{\mathrm{dw}}\) remains below the cosmological bound as long as \(\lambda \gtrsim 10^{-88}\).
+at all times in cosmic history, as implied by Eq.~\eqref{muBound}.
+Furthermore, the maximum possible value of \(\sigma_{\mathrm{dw}}\) remains below the cosmological bound as long as \(\lambda \gtrsim 10^{-88}\).

-Because of this upper bound, domain-wall constraints are weaker than those shown in Fig.~\ref{parameter} of the main text.
-Adopting the values of \(\mu_0\) and \(\lambda\) from the benchmark scenario in Fig.~\ref{modulation}, the surface energy density is estimated to be \(\sigma_{\mathrm{dw}} \sim 10^{-9}\,\mathrm{eV}^3\), which is extremely small.
+Because of this upper bound, domain-wall constraints are weaker than those shown in Fig.~\ref{parameter}.
+Adopting the values of \(\mu_0\) and \(\lambda\) from the benchmark scenario in Fig.~\ref{modulation}, the surface energy density is estimated to be \(\sigma_{\mathrm{dw}} \sim 10^{-29}\,\mathrm{eV}^3\), which is extremely small.

-The dynamics of domain walls under repetition of the symmetry restoration and breaking may differ from the standard scenario.
-Depending on the oscillation frequency, domain walls may fail to form or might be annihilated, potentially alleviating any cosmological issues.
+The dynamics of domain walls under the repetition of symmetry restoration and breaking may differ from the standard scenario.
+Depending on the oscillation frequency, domain walls may fail to form or be annihilated, potentially relaxing the aforementioned constraints even further.
 However, we do not analyze these effects in detail here.

-Lastly, domain wall fluctuations can evolve alongside density perturbations, remaining compatible with observed large-scale structure~\cite{Fabris:2000qz, Friedland:2002qs}.
-Moreover, gravitational waves may be produced when the domain walls annihilate, providing a possible observational signature for the proposed potential oscillation scenario.
+Lastly, domain wall fluctuations can evolve alongside density perturbations, remaining compatible with observations as long as the domain wall’s energy density remains small, consistent with CMB bounds~\cite{Fabris:2000qz, Friedland:2002qs}.
+Moreover, gravitational waves may be produced from domain wall annihilation or perturbation~\cite{Vilenkin:1981zs, Hiramatsu:2013qaa, Saikawa:2017hiv, Kitajima:2023cek, Lu:2024dzj}, providing a potential observational signature for the proposed potential oscillation scenario.

-\paragraph{Comparison between type oscillation scenarios |} Table~\ref{comparison} contrasts the quasi-Dirac/Majorana oscillation of Ref.~\cite{ChoeJo:2023ffp} with the pure Dirac/Majorana oscillation studied here.
-In the former, the oscillation stems from a time-varying mass term, whereas in our case it arises from an oscillating potential.

-An important distinction lies in the duration for which \(M_N\) vanishes.
-In quasi-Dirac/Majorana oscillations, the neutrino becomes pure Dirac only at the instant when the value of the oscillating wave DM $\Phi(t)$ is zero.
-In contrast, in our scenario, the neutrino remains pure Dirac for a finite interval when the singlet potential is in the symmetry-restored phase and the Majorana mass is zero.

-In the quasi-Dirac and Majorana type oscillation scenario, the requirement \(m_\nu < \mathcal{O}(0.1\,\mathrm{eV})\) forces the quasi-Dirac interval to be short on average.
-However, in our scenario of pure Dirac and Majorana type oscillations, there is no restriction on the Majorana time ratio due to the small scale of $M_N$ from Eq.~\eqref{MNbound}.

-These two scenarios also manifest modulation in different physical processes.
-Quasi-Dirac/Majorana oscillations modulate lepton-number-violating reactions, whereas oscillations featuring a pure Dirac phase modulate the detection of the cosmic neutrino background, as we discussed in the main text.